kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 A two part resource on the art of public speaking, based upon my teaching at The Belfast School of Art, ‘Don’t Die on Stage’ covers everything you need to know to improve your presentation skills.
 I consider the journey from novice to mastery, starting small and growing your skills, learning as you progress.

-I’ve seen some highly knowledgeable people who are terrible speakers that fail to captivate the audience.
-I’ve equally seen some incredibly entertaining speakers who communicated nothing.
-As Scott Berkun summarises it neatly:
+I’ve seen some highly knowledgeable people who are terrible speakers, that fail to captivate the audience.
+I’ve equally seen some incredibly entertaining speakers, who communicated nothing.
+As Scott Berkun summarises it neatly (and I might be paraphrasing his thoughts, just a little):

 > Highly Knowledgeable + Captivating Speaker = A Scarce Commodity

-Speaking is a skill, and like any skill it gets better with practice.
+Public speaking is a skill, and like any skill it gets better with practice.
 Although this content is centred on conference speaking, the core skills can be applied elsewhere, in a client or product pitch, an interview or other presentation.

-Over two inter-related sections, I explore:
+Over two inter-related sections, I explore both 'The Build Up' and 'The Big Day'.

 ‘The Build Up’ explores everything you need to know in advance of a speaking event, including: strategies for embarking upon a speaking career; the importance of knowing your audience; the art of storytelling; techniques for structuring a narrative; the importance of slides; and, finally, the importance of preparation.